maxhbr/LDBcollector/md/bzip2-1.0.6.md

                         "bzip2-1.0.6"
                     ],
                     "__impliedId": "bzip2-1.0.6",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "until bzip2 1.0.6 there is only one license and not two as listed in SPDX" }
+                                "until bzip2 1.0.6 there is only one license and not two as listed in SPDX" ]
                         ]
                     ],
                     "__impliedCopyleft": [